serengil/deepface/README.md

 Deepface serves an API as well.

 You can clone [`/api/api.py`](https://github.com/serengil/deepface/tree/master/api/api.py) and pass it to python command as an argument.
 This will get a rest service up.
-In this way, you can call deepface from an external system.
+In this way, you can call deepface from an external system such as mobile app or web.

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/deepface-api.jpg" width="90%" height="90%"></p>